Policies on Corporate Governance

 - the level of transparency and robustness of the audit firm with the audit committee and investors, including with respect to audit quality indicators, governance practices and underlying principles, and the financial stability of the audit firm

-- inspection results and fines levied by the Public Company Accounting Oversight Board or other regulators
+- enforcement actions (in process or completed), inspection results and fines levied by the Public Company Accounting Oversight Board or other regulators

 - the track record of the lead partners and the extent of their professional commitments, as provided upon request or observable through disclosure or signature of the lead partner on the auditor’s report